 School Site Councils are the major part of the overall decision-making structure at each school.
-They are a very special group of people who are elected by theirpeers to represent the members of a school community.
-Their primary role is to guide the Site Planning Process to ensure that the needs of all students are specifically addressed in the School Site Plan.
+They are a very special group of people who are elected by their peers to represent the members of a school community.
+Their primary role is to guide the Single Plan for Student Achievement process to ensure that the needs of all students are specifically addressed in the School Site Plan.
 The School Site Plan is a living document that highlights the goals for the school and the programs and dollars that the school needs to turn these goals into a reality for students.

 School Site Councils are forums for shared governance.
 Recent research suggests that such shared decision-making, when done well, contributes to improved school culture and a strong professional community of educators.
 In addition, effective shared decision-making supports improved classroom practice and student learning.
 These results indicate that democratic structures like School Site Councils are integral to school success.